nkz-soft/microservice-template/deployment/k8s/README.md

 # Kubernetes deployment

-This folder contains the files required to deploy eShopOnContainers to a Kubernetes cluster.
+This folder contains the files required to deploy to a Kubernetes cluster.

 ## Install microservice-template using Helm